Ferenc02/Todo-App-Revisited-Assignment/README.md

 ## 📌 About This Project

 This is a **Todo App** built as part of an assignment.
 The project demonstrates various React concepts such as **lifting state up, using multiple components, localStorage, and sorting functionality**.
-The app allows users to **add, remove, mark todos as complete/incomplete, from a blockchain project.** The part of which is uploaded on the github is the frontend part of the project.
+The app allows users to **add, remove, mark todos as complete/incomplete, from a blockchain contract.** The part of which is uploaded on the github is the frontend part of the project.
 So no blockchain functionality is implemented in this project.

 ## 🛠️ Technologies Used